Salisbury-University/textual/src/analysis/TextAnalysis/README.md

   * How to do sentiment analysis using a lexicon based approach
   * Pros and Cons of a lexicon based sentiment analysis approach

-# SentimentAnalysismlTOOL (Sentiment Analysis using VADER and Multinomial Logistic Regression: MACHINE LEARNING APPROACH):
+# SentimentAnalysisMLTOOL(NoteBookVersion).py (Sentiment Analysis using VADER and Multinomial Logistic Regression: MACHINE LEARNING APPROACH):

-## What this will teach:
+## What this program does:
 * Read comments from the json file downloaded from our database.
 * The preprocess function is called to apply the preprocessing steps on the input dataset.
 This includes detecting the language of comments, evaluating the sentiment using VADER  removing stopwords, converting letters to lowercase, and lemmatization.
 * The distribution of sentiment evaluated by VADER is plotted using a bar chart.